corda/cdl-example/README.md

 To Identify ContractStates as requiring a status property we introduce new interfaces `StatusState`, together with `Status`, which is an interface for the status property.

+Status is nullable because we want to be able to represent no State as a status `null`.
+For example, when defining Paths allowed in transactions which have no input state we define the input status as null and map null -> allowed Paths.

 ```kotlin
 /**
  * The StatusState interface should be implemented for all Contract states that require a status field.